-SEMRush Keyword Tool
+Suggested Tool: Semrush Keyword Tool

-You can see these stats in terms of both desktop and mobile search, as well as Google indexes in different countries.
+You can see these stats in terms of both desktop and mobile searches, as well as Google indexes in different countries.
 You can also perform regional searches for the specific areas you sell to.

 Ideally, you’ll experiment with both before deciding on the best one for your needs.

 Wrapping Up: How To Do Keyword Research For Ecommerce In 4 Steps